timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - there are no delayed results;
 - recomposition is enough to update the UI.

-Adding a ViewModel or MVI store here would mostly add structure without removing much complexity.
+Adding a ViewModel or MVI store here would mostly add structure without solving any coordination problem.
 The simplest architecture still matches the problem.

 ## Stage 2: Derived state needs one source of truth